Lillo-S-p-a/ReinforceStrategyCreatorV2/reinforcement_learning_trading_strategy_presentation.md

 ## 3. Significant Findings

-- **Learning Confirmed:** The agent demonstrated the ability to learn and adapt its strategy based on rewards.
+- **Learning Confirmed (Simulated Environment):** The agent demonstrated the ability to learn and adapt its strategy based on rewards within the **simulated paper trading environment**.
 - **[Specific Finding 1]:** (e.g., Agent shows a tendency to hold during high volatility - *interpret from plots*)
 - **[Specific Finding 2]:** (e.g., Profitability was observed in the simulated period, but requires benchmark comparison - *interpret from plots*)
-- **Limitations Noted:** Performance is sensitive to data, market conditions, and simulation accuracy (slippage, costs).
+- **Limitations Noted:** Performance is sensitive to data, market conditions, and the accuracy of the **simulated paper trading environment** (e.g., assumptions about slippage, costs).
+Live brokerage integration is a future step.

 ## 4. Top Recommendations